-The Susan Lake pit cash generating unit ("CGU") now represents virtually all of the revenues and cash inflows of the acquired entity, with the result that all goodwill is allocated to the Susan Lake pit CGU for the purposes of impairment testing.
+The Susan Lake pit cash generating unit ("CGU") represents virtually all of the revenues and cash inflows of the acquired entity, with the result that all goodwill was allocated to the Susan Lake pit CGU for the purposes of impairment testing.

 The recoverable amount of a CGU is determined based on the higher of value in use calculations or fair value less cost to sell.
-The Corporation's value in use calculations use after-tax cash flow projections expected to be generated by the CGU based on the actual results of operations from the preceding fiscal year and management's projections.
-The cash flows were done over the duration equal to the remaining life of the current term of the Susan Lake management contract (three years at November 30, 2014).
+In this case, the recoverable amount is based on value in use.
+The Corporation's value in use calculations use after-tax cash flow projections expected to be generated by the CGU based on the actual results of operations from the preceding fiscal year and forecasts for future periods.